SimonLarsen/loralos/README.md

 pip install -r requirements.txt
 ```

-Then start the dashboard by running the `app.py` scripy:
+Then start the dashboard by running the `app.py` script:

 ```sh
 cd loralos